By Shain Rossi, Certified Personal Trainer

 The cobra is a good exercise for everyone from those new to exercise to fitness buffs.
 It works your lower back muscles and also provides a good abdominal stretch.
 When performing the exercise, lie face down on the floor and place your palms near your chest.
 Slowly lift your upper body off the ground including your shoulders and chest.
 As you lift, focus on pulling your shoulder blades together.
 Hold for a few seconds and lie back down.

-The bird-dog is a good warm-up exercise for your core.
+The bird-dog is a good warm-up exercise for your core, as well as a popular yoga pose.
 It targets your lower back muscles and engages your entire core.
 Start out on all fours with your knees under your hips.
 Lift one leg and extend it straight back while you reach out with your opposite arm straight forward.
 Make sure your head and neck are in a neutral position.
 Hold for about five seconds and switch sides.
 For a little more of a challenge take your elbow into your knee and then extend it long.

 A v-up crunch takes a basic crunch up a notch.
 It’s a great overall core exercise because it works your lower and upper abdominal muscles simultaneously.
 When performing a v-up crunch, keep your toes pointed towards the ceiling as you lift your legs up and raise your upper body off the floor.
 Perform the exercise in one movement.
 Don’t arch your back.
 Instead, keep your low back pressed against the floor.
 This protects your back and engages your core.

 Wanting to get some more steel into your core?
-You need the personal trainers at Elite Triangle Fitness in San Pedro on your team.
-Call us for a free consultation today!
+Try a free personal trainers session at Elite Triangle Fitness in San Pedro.
+Call or book online today!